kwynncom/ubuntu-update-web-checker/README.md

 # ubuntu-update-web-checker
 web display of Ubuntu updates - whether they are needed

+2021/04/30

+The wording changed again.
+Now, in the event of no updates, one will get Linux newlines and perhaps another character.

 2021/01/02

 The wording of /etc/update-motd.d/90-updates-available changed between Ubuntu 18.04 and 20.04.
 I'm removing the older language.